snowdrop/snowdrop-cloud-devex/README.md

   oc new-project k8s-supervisord
   ```

-## Create the resources on OpenShift to compile/run your Spring Boot application
+## Create the development's pod running the supervisord

 - Move to the `spring-boot` folder
   ```bash